 - I. ARPA-E Portfolio Balance.
-Project balances ARPA-E portfolio in one or more of the following areas:

-- a.
-Diversity of technical personnel in the proposed Project Team;

-- b.
-Technological diversity;

-- c.
-Organizational diversity;

-- d.
-Geographic diversity;

-- e.
-Technical or commercialization risk; or

-- f.
-Stage of technology development.

-- a.
+Project balances ARPA-E portfolio in one or more of the following areas: - a.
+Diversity of technical personnel in the proposed Project Team; technical disciplines represented in the proposed Project Team; - b.
+Technological diversity; - c.
+Organizational diversity; Types of organizations (e.g., small business, university, etc.) on the proposed Project Team; - d.
+Geographic diversity; Area(s) of the country where proposed Project Team members are located and where project work will be performed; - e.
+Technical or commercialization risk; or - f.
+Stage of technology development. - II.
+Relevance to ARPA-E Mission Advancement.
+Project contributes to one or more of ARPA-E's key statutory goals: - a.
 Reduction of U.S. dependence on foreign energy sources; - b.
 Stimulation of U.S. manufacturing and/or software development - c.
 Reduction of energy-related emissions; - d.
 Increase in U.S. energy efficiency; - e.
 Enhancement of U.S. economic and energy security; or - f.
 Promotion of U.S. advanced energy technologies competitiveness.